Mashweb/seq_webapp_BiwaScheme/index.markdown

   <input type="hidden" name="hidden" value="">
   <input type="submit" name="enter" value="Enter">
 </form>
-then saves its place and suspends program execution until the user submits a reply a new connection is created to
+then it saves its place and suspends program execution until the user submits a reply, upon which a new connection is created to respond to the submission.
+The ```get-number``` function then revives program execution exactly where it left off.
+It converts the submitted number to a string and returns that, whereupon it is stored in a variable (m or n in the above case).

-<code>`html`</code> is a template that creates a web page.
+<code>`html</code> is a template that creates and serves a web page.
-The function ```get-number```

 Both the web server code and both versions of the application code are fully described in the section